 Bake in preheated oven for 40-45 minutes until meat has cooked through.

-Pour remaining barbecue sauce over each bell pepper and sprinkle tops with cheese.
+Pour remaining barbecue sauce over each bell pepper and sprinkle tops with grated cheese.
 Bake for another 10-12 minutes until cheese has lightly browned.

 Stuffed Bell Peppers